-Adelina's main research interests are in applied economics and empirical industrial organization.
-This includes work on profit persistence in the manufacturing and food sector and the relationship between economic and financial markets.
-It also includes work on sunk costs and their impact on firm size and industry dynamics.
-More recently, Adelina has been analysing the consumer choice of organic food products and the relationship between nutrition and other lifestyle dimensions on happiness in the UK.
+Adelina's main research interests are in applied economics and her work is empirical.
+It includes work on profit persistence, sunk costs and their impact on firm size/industry dynamics, and agricultural economics.
+More recently however, Adelina has been analysing the consumer choice of organic food products and the relationship between nutrition and other lifestyle dimensions on happiness in the UK.

 Adelina's RePEc page is http://econpapers.repec.org/RAS/pgs2.htm